the-turing-way/the-turing-way/book/website/reproducible-research/ci/ci-building-gh-actions.md

 # Building a Block of a Github Actions

-As decribed previosly, Workflow files use YAML syntax, which have either a `.yml` or `.yaml` file extension.
+As described previously, Workflow files use YAML syntax, which has either a `.yml` or `.yaml` file extension.
 If you're new to YAML and want to learn more, [see our section about YMAL here](https://the-turing-way.netlify.app/reproducible-research/renv/renv-yaml.html?highlight=yaml).
 This workflow is stored in the `.github/workflows` directory of your repository.

 **1. name**